 Progress: No mobile-home developments were proposed in the County during the most recent cycle.

-Program 1:15 Continue to implement the land development regulations regarding most recent cycle.
+Program 1:15 Continue to implement the land development regulations regarding

 Manufactured Housing Subdivisions.
 These regulations provide for a higher density of single-family development and a relaxation of development standards.